FDA says it will finalize ban on menthol tobacco products ‘in coming months’ – KION546

 Flavors in cigarettes were banned in 2009, but after serious lobbying from the industry, menthol was left out of the ban.
 Many public health leaders say that regulations on the last flavor allowed in cigarettes can’t come soon enough.

-“The law passed in 2009 and we’re here in 2023, 17 years later, so while we worked very closely with FDA on this issue, we’re pretty unhappy that they’ve taken such a long time to get this done,” said President and CEO of the Campaign for Tobacco-Free Kids, Yolonda Richardson.
-“Seventeen years is just way too long.”
+“The law passed in 2009 and we’re here in 2023, 14 years later, so while we worked very closely with FDA on this issue, we’re pretty unhappy that they’ve taken such a long time to get this done,” said President and CEO of the Campaign for Tobacco-Free Kids, Yolonda Richardson.
+“Fourteen years is just way too long.”

 It’s hardly the first missed deadline when it comes to tobacco regulations.
 In this case, though, no one is suing the FDA to spur quicker action, like health groups did in 2018 when it appeared that the agency was dragging its feet on regulating e-cigarettes.

-Note: Correction: A quote in this story was updated to accurately reflect the number of years since flavors were banned in cigarettes.